 Cordless or remote?

 Remotes are another important worksite consideration.
 Most machines come with a corded remote, but wireless is a very convenient option.
 They work beautifully unless something happens to them.
-Wait — this is construction, so things always happen.
-Yes, going wireless is a good idea, but get the corded option too.
+Going wireless is a good idea, but get the corded option too.
 Always have a backup.

 Maintain Your Equipment